Stan Drayton

-Stanley Drayton (born March 11, 1971) is an American football coach.
-He is currently the head coach at Temple University.
-He formerly served as the associate head coach, running backs coach, and run game coordinator at The University of Texas at Austin and also coached running backs for the Chicago Bears and Ohio State.
+Stanley Drayton (born March 11, 1971) is an American football coach who is currently the running backs coach at Penn State.
+He previously served as the head football coach at Temple.
+He formerly served as the associate head coach, running backs coach, and run game coordinator at Texas, coached running backs at Ohio State and also coached running backs in the National Football League (NFL) for the Chicago Bears.

 Biography

 Drayton was born on March 11, 1971, in Cleveland, Ohio.
 He attended Allegheny College, where he played running back on the football team.
-As a sophomore, Drayton helped lead the Gators to the 1990 NCAA Division III national championship, and ended his career as the top rusher in Division III history (record later broken).
+As a sophomore, Drayton helped lead the Gators to the 1990 NCAA Division III national championship and ended his career as the top rusher in Division III history (a record later broken).
 He also competed in track and field, winning numerous NCAC titles, and earned all-conference honors in both sports.
 Drayton is married to Monique Fuller and has two children.
+Drayton's uncle was a gold medal-winning Olympic track athlete, Paul Drayton.

 Career

 Early career

 Drayton held running back coaching positions with the Eastern Michigan Eagles (1994), Penn Quakers (1995), Villanova Wildcats (1996–1999), and Bowling Green Falcons (2000), before being hired by the Green Bay Packers as Assistant Offensive Quality Control and Special Teams Coach from 2001 to 2003.

 Following his time with the Packers he worked as a running backs coach with the Mississippi State Bulldogs (2004), Florida Gators (2005–2007), Tennessee Volunteers (2008), and Syracuse Orange (2009).
 He returned to the Gators for the 2010 campaign.

 In January 2011, Drayton was hired as a wide receivers coach by the Ohio State Buckeyes.
 Following the 2011 season, he was reassigned to the role of running backs coach, under new head coach Urban Meyer (his former boss and mentor at Florida).
 He also served as assistant head coach in 2013 and 2014.
 Under Drayton's tutelage, Buckeye running back Carlos Hyde recorded 1,521 yards and 15 touchdowns, while also recording the eighth-highest yardage per game in the nation with 126.8.
 In 2014, Drayton guided Ezekiel Elliott to 1,878 yards, third-most in the country and the second-most in Ohio State history.